jboss-developer/jboss-developer-shared-resources/guides/USE_JBDS.md

 * **WSDL Problem: WS-I: (AP2901) A description uses neither the WSDL MIME Binding as described in WSDL 1.1 Section 5 nor WSDL SOAP binding as described in WSDL 1.1 Section 3 on each of the wsdl:input or wsdl:output elements of a wsdl:binding.**

     You can ignore this error.
 This is a known Eclipse issue.
 See <https://bugs.eclipse.org/bugs/show_bug.cgi?id=415786>.
-To turn off WSDL validation in JBoss Developer Studio, choose `Windows` --> `Preferences`, select `Validation`, find `WSDL Validator` in the list, and uncheck the `Manual` and `Build` selections.
+To turn off WSDL validation in Red Hat CodeReady Studio, choose `Windows` --> `Preferences`, select `Validation`, find `WSDL Validator` in the list, and uncheck the `Manual` and `Build` selections.

 * **WSDL Problem: WS-I: (BP2402) The wsdl:binding element does not use a soapbind:binding element as defined in section "3 SOAP Binding." of the WSDL 1.1 specification.**

     You can ignore this error.
 This is a known Eclipse issue.
 See <https://bugs.eclipse.org/bugs/show_bug.cgi?id=415786>.
-To turn off WSDL validation in JBoss Developer Studio, choose `Windows` --> `Preferences`, select `Validation`, find `WSDL Validator` in the list, and uncheck the `Manual` and `Build` selections.
+To turn off WSDL validation in Red Hat CodeReady Studio, choose `Windows` --> `Preferences`, select `Validation`, find `WSDL Validator` in the list, and uncheck the `Manual` and `Build` selections.

 * **EJB Problem: An EJB module must contain one or more enterprise beans.**